Salmon Arm couple put their electric vehicle to the test in cross-Canada road trip - Sooke News Mirror

-A Salmon Arm couple’s cross-Canada journey by electric vehicle revealed room for improvement as far as charging stations go along Highway 1.
+A Salmon Arm couple’s cross-Canada journey by electric vehicle had their EV perform flawlessly, but revealed room for improvement as far as Highway 1 charging stations go.

-Over the summer, Juanita Austin and spouse Jim McConnell decided to challenge themselves, and their 2020 electricity powered Kia Niro, with a road trip to the Maritimes and back.
-Austin explained they wanted to make this journey while they still have enough energy and enthusiasm to “go the distance.”
-Also, recognizing gasoline-fueled vehicles are a major contributor to greenhouse gas emissions, the couple said they wanted to use the trip to “encourage as many people as possible to make the switch to electric vehicles.”
+Over the summer, Juanita Austin and spouse Jim McConnell decided to challenge themselves, and their 2020 electricity-powered Kia Niro, with a road trip to the Maritimes and back.
+They wanted to make the journey while they still have enough energy and enthusiasm to “go the distance,” Austin explains.

+And, in recognizing gasoline-fueled vehicles are a major contributor to greenhouse gas emissions, they wanted to use the trip to “encourage as many people as possible to make the switch to electric vehicles,” she adds.

-“If we could drive across the country on electricity alone, maybe others would be willing to overcome their range anxiety and do it too,” said Austin.
+“If we could drive across the country on electricity alone, maybe others would be willing to overcome their range anxiety and do it too.”

 Packing as light as possible, Austin and McConnell set out on July 28.
 Their plan was to follow the Trans-Canada Highway, for the most part, from Salmon Arm to Nova Scotia.

-“We had a few detours,” said Austin.
+“We had a few detours,” Austin says.
 “The first took us to Delburne, Alta. for a family reunion, and then we joined up with the Trans-Canada to Maple Creek, Sask.
-We side-tripped to Rosetown, Sask., and then back down to Regina and following the Trans-Canada to Kenora, Ont.
+We side-tripped to Rosetown, Sask., and then back down to Regina and followed the Trans-Canada to Kenora, Ont.

 “A fortuitous conversation with another EV driver had us do a major detour, down south to Sioux Narrows and over to Fort Frances, and then east toward Thunder Bay.
 The detour was because the few EV stations on the Trans-Canada were not reliable, and we did not want to have to be towed.
 This person had just faced a $500 tow bill.”

-Austin said they got as far as Blind River, east of Sault Ste.
-Marie, when they realized they’d contracted Covid.
+Austin says they got as far as Blind River, east of Sault Ste.
+Marie, when they realized they’d contracted COVID.
 They were eventually able to isolate in an empty manse offered for their use in Kazabazua, Que.

 “We weren’t scheduled to be there for another five days, but could we arrive early?
-Our hosts said yes, and we arrived at 9:30 p.m. to a house with the cupboards and fridge full of food, beds made and fresh towels,” said Austin.
+Our hosts said yes, and we arrived at 9:30 p.m. to a house with the cupboards and fridge full of food, beds made and fresh towels,” Austin says.
 “We waited out our isolation in the 100-year-old manse, and were so well taken care of by our hosts and other community members.”

-From there the couple continued eastward, through Quebec and into New Brunswick, where they enjoyed “the beautiful coastline.”
+From there the couple continued eastward, through Quebec and into New Brunswick.

 “We meandered our way to Halifax, and then headed for the Cabot Trail in Cape Breton.
 From there we took the ferry to PEI for a quick tour and visit.”

-Then began the journey home, with Austin and McConnell arriving back in Salmon Arm on Sept.
+The journey home followed, with Austin and McConnell arriving back in Salmon Arm on Sept.
 23.

-While their vehicle performed flawlessly, the couple ran into issues with charging stations.
+While their vehicle performed flawlessly, the couple did run into issues with charging stations.
 At one service station they were told after they began charging their vehicle that the charger wasn’t functional.

-“It would charge for about five minutes and then just stop,” said Austin.
+“It would charge for about five minutes and then just stop,” Austin says.
 “Oh, and the guy who looked after all their charging stations in western Canada was in San Francisco.”

 A friend told the couple about PlugShare, a website where they could find level 2 and 3 charging stations along the route, and read comments by other EV users, including information about which chargers were putting out a decent amount of power, and which were simply not working.